Consumer cardholder terms

 5.9.
-For Card usage conducted in other currencies (other than the currency of the Card), you shall accept the exchange rate used by Mastercard, which can be found on https://www.mastercard.us/en-us/consumers/get-support/convert-currency.html.
+For Card usage conducted in other currencies (other than the currency of the Card), you shall accept the exchange rate Mastercard which can be found https://www.mastercard.us/en-us/personal/get-support/convert-currency.html.
 Any changes in exchange rates may be applied immediately and without notice.
 The exchange rate, where applicable to a Transaction, will be shown in the e-statement.
 Please be careful when opting to use a merchant’s, bank’s or ATM operators exchange rates as they are often less competitive that the card scheme’s exchange rate.

 5.10.
 The maximum amount you may withdraw in cash shall be subject to a daily limit, irrespective of the available funds in the Account.
 We may charge a fee for withdrawal of cash.
 Some ATMs may charge an additional fee, which is not included in the Table, however, will apply on top of the fees set out in the Table.

 5.11.
 We and the Distributor have the right to review and change the spending limits on the Card at any time.
 You will be notified of any such changes via the Distributor’s Website and/or the Distributor’s App.

 6.1.
 In certain circumstances we may refuse to execute a Transaction that you have authorised.
 These circumstances include: